 Click here to learn more about how you can sign up now to become a Loppet Foundation member!

 We will keep a waitlist open during the ski season in case there are people who miss out on registration and want to be notified if there are cancellations.
-Please fill out this short form if registration for the group in which you want to participate is closed and you wish to be on the waitlist.

 Registration and transaction fees are non-refundable, including in the event of delay, rescheduling, or cancellation of an event or program.
 An event or program registration is not transferable to another person or another event for any reason, including injury.
 Participating under another person's name will result in disqualification.